Understanding The Times International Bible Prophecy Conference

 Friday night November 16 and Saturday, November 17, 2018

-On Friday night November 16th, and Saturday, November 17th, 2018, Worldview Weekend’s WVW-TV will be hosting and live streaming the Understanding The Global & National Security & Terrorist Threats Worldview Weekend from our television studios in Memphis, Tennessee.
+On Friday night November 16th, and Saturday, November 17th, 2018, Worldview Weekend’s WVW-TV will be hosting and live streaming the Understanding The Times International Bible Prophecy Worldview Weekend from our television studios in Memphis, Tennessee.

 All the speakers will be on the set of the WVW-TV studios to deliver their keynote presentations and take your questions live via social media.
 This conference will be available to registered attendees only.